mel24ncf/Machine-Learning-Projects/Supervised Learning/Cleveland House Prices/README.md

 * price: price of the home (**Target**)

 ## 3. Files:
-This project contains four python files, and an excel file containing the data.
+This project contains four Python files, and an excel file containing the data.

 File            | Description
 ----------------|-----------------